Housing standards as a strategic determinant of health

 Building on existing good practice

-Although these legislative changes do not bring the policy clarity that the TCPA and others have been seeking on Healthy Homes and placemaking, they do mean that health must be a central consideration by all strategic authorities going forward.
-And furthermore, that the Planning Inspectorate should be cognisant of this health duty when examining SDS and local development plans.
+Although these legislative changes do not deliver the specific clarity that the TCPA and others have been seeking on Healthy Homes and placemaking, they do mean that health must be a central consideration by all strategic authorities going forward.
+Furthermore, the Planning Inspectorate should be cognisant of this new health duty when examining SDS and local development plans.

 Further links

-Image: Citizens House is an 11-home, genuinely and permanently affordable housing project in Sydenham, Lewisham (near Brasted Close).
+Image: Citizens House is an 11-home, genuinely and permanently affordable housing project in Sydenham, Lewisham – shorted in the 2026 Pineapple for Healthy Homes award.

 Share this post